Wondering about the Silver Circle in Iceland?

 This is a fantastic driving loop to experience both the fire and ice of Iceland.

-Below is my guide with map, practical information and the best stops to enjoy including the famous waterfalls of Hraunfossar and Barnafoss.
+Below is my guide with map, practical tips and the best things to do, including the famous waterfalls of Hraunfossar and Barnafoss.

 This article contains affiliate links (Disclosure page).
 If you purchase using my link, I get a commission at no extra cost to you.